City-of-Helsinki/hauki-admin-ui/README.md

 ### `yarn test`

 Launches the test runner in the interactive watch mode.<br />
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+See the section about [writing tests](https://vitest.dev/guide/#writing-tests) for more information.

 ### `test:e2e:start`